-Peter M. Kern has been a director of Expedia Group since completion of the IAC/Expedia Spin-Off and has served as Vice Chairman of Expedia Group since June 2018.
+Peter M. Kern has been a director of Expedia Group since completion of the IAC/Expedia Group spin-off and has served as Vice Chairman of Expedia Group since June 2018.
+Mr. Kern served on the Board of Directors of Tribune Media Company from October 2016 through the completion of Tribune Media's merger with Nextstar Media Group, Inc. in September 2019, and served as Tribune Media's Chief Executive Officer from March 2017 through September 2019.
 Mr. Kern is a Managing Partner of InterMedia Partners VII, LP, a private equity firm.
 Prior to joining InterMedia, Mr. Kern was Senior Managing Director and Principal of Alpine Capital LLC.
 Prior to Alpine Capital, Mr. Kern founded Gemini Associates in 1996 and served as President from its inception through its merger with Alpine Capital in 2001.
-Prior to founding Gemini Associates, Mr. Kern was at the Home Shopping Network and Whittle Communications.
-Mr. Kern has served on the Board of Directors of Tribune Media Company since October 2016, where he currently also serves as Chief Executive Officer, as Chairman of the Board of Directors of Hemisphere Media Group, Inc., a publicly-traded Spanish-language media company, since April 2013, and since 2016, as a member of supervisory board of trivago, N.V., a majority-owned subsidiary of Expedia Group.
-Mr. Kern also serves on the boards of several of private companies.
+Prior to founding Gemini Associates, Mr. Kern was at the Home Shopping Network and Whittle Communications Mr. Kern also currently serves as Chairman of the Board of Directors of Hemisphere Media Group, Inc., a publicly-traded Spanish-language media company and as Chairman of the supervisory board of trivago N.V., a majority-owned subsidiary of Expedia Group, as well as on the boards of several of private companies.
 Mr. Kern holds a B.S. degree from the Wharton School at the University of Pennsylvania.

 Hiren Mankodi currently serves as Managing Director for Charlesbank Capital Partners, leading the firm's technology investing efforts.
 Previously he was as a co-founding partner at Pamplona TMT, a private equity firm focusing on the technology, media and telecom private equity sector.
 Prior to that, he was a Managing Director at Audax Private Equity where he led the firm's technology investing efforts.
-He has over 18 years of private equity and venture capital investing experience, including investments in the enterprise software, infrastructure software, digital media, healthcare IT, technology-enabled services, and industrial technology sectors.
+He has over 19 years of private equity and venture capital investing experience, including investments in the enterprise software, infrastructure software, digital media, healthcare IT, technology-enabled services, and industrial technology sectors.

-Frédéric Mazzella has been the Founder and Chairman of Comuto S.A.
-(BlaBlaCar) since 2006 and was Chief Executive Officer from 2006 to 2016.
-In 2018, Mr. Mazzella was also elected Co-President of France Digitale, the largest startup association in Europe representing 1,300 startups.
-Mr. Mazzella holds an M.B.A. from INSEAD, a Master's degree in computer science from Stanford University and a Master's degree in physics from École Normale Supérieure.
+Frédéric Mazzella is the Founder and Chairman of BlaBlaCar and was its CEO during the first decade until 2016.
+Since 2018, Mr. Mazzella is Co-President of France Digitale, the largest startup association in Europe representing 1,500 startups.
+Mr. Mazzella holds an M.B.A. from INSEAD, a Master's degree in Computer Science from Stanford University and a Master's degree in Physics from École Normale Supérieure.